-The mission of the Environmental Department is to protect public health and safety.
+The mission of the Public Works/Storm Water Quality is to protect public health and safety.
 One of the best ways to do this is through education.
 Here we have tried to provide information and helpful links to allow our public to stay as informed as possible on Stormwater Quality.

 Stormwater Runoff Overview

 Stormwater is water that originates during a precipitation (rain, snow, sleet, etc.) event.
 Once the water begins to flow over the ground, it becomes stormwater runoff.
 Impervious surfaces such as streets and sidewalks prevent stormwater runoff from soaking into the ground.

 The problem is that when the stormwater is running over the ground it can pick up pollutants including trash, sediments, and chemicals.
 When the water enters the storm drain, there is no cleansing process like with wastewater.
 The stormwater runoff and any pollutant that it contains enters into our rivers, lakes, and streams potentially polluting them; affecting those animals, plants, and humans that use that water.